ryze-labs/investment-theses/english/mercurial_finance.md

 ## MER Token

 The native MER token is designed to have a wide range of mechanism that will accrue value to the token holders:

+1. Fees from usage of swaps
+2. Commissions from returns of the interest and yield accrued by the vault
+3. Collateral for synthetic stables

 In addition, the MER token will be intrinsically linked to the governance of the Mercurial ecosystem.
 MER token holders will be able to vote on key parameters such as swap fees, vault commissions and yield strategies.